General features

 -

 No destructive stemming is performed during indexing, so that all information gets into the index.
-The resulting index is bigger, but most people probably don’t care much about this nowadays, because they have a 100Gb disk 95% full of binary data which does not get indexed.
+The resulting index is bigger, but most people probably don’t care much about this nowadays, because they have a terabyte disk 95% full of binary data which does not get indexed.

 -